-Now that we have a pretty good idea of the frame design, it’s time to put pen to paper, or mouse to pad in my case.
-I use BikeCad Pro to generate my designs, and I will email you a PDF of the initial design, which will look like this.
-We then get on the phone, I will explain what the mess of lines means.
-I’ll also make sure we’re both comfortable with the design.
+Now that we have a pretty good idea of the frame design, it’s time to put pen to paper, or mouse to pad in our case.
+We use BikeCad Pro to generate our designs, and we will email you a PDF of the initial design, which will look like this.
+We then get on the phone, we will explain what the mess of lines means.
+We’ll also make sure we’re both comfortable with the design.

-Now, I have your final design and your sign-off, as well as all your materials ready to go when your turn rolls around.
-Unless you contact me, or I have questions you won’t hear from me again until I’m ready to start your frame.
-Typically the day before I start your frame I’ll send you an email and let you know I’m starting.
-I’ll post pictures of the build on my blog so you can follow the progress of your frame and see it before it’s painted.
+Now, we have your final design and your sign-off, as well as all your materials ready to go when your turn rolls around.
+Unless you contact us, or we have questions you won’t hear from us again until we’re ready to start your frame.
+Typically the day before we start your frame we’ll send you an email and let you know we’re starting.
+We’ll post pictures of the build on our blog so you can follow the progress of your frame and see it before it’s painted.

 Once the frame returns from paint, or in the case of titanium is finished in-house, we “Pro-Prep” it.
 That means your frame will be ready to assemble; all threads chased, faces faced and the HT and ST are reamed.
-I also supply seat collar, water bottle bolts, BB cable guide, and I treat the steel frames internally with a rust inhibitor.
+We also supply seat collar, water bottle bolts, BB cable guide, and we treat the steel frames internally with a rust inhibitor.

 Now that your bike is built, we’ve got to get it to you in one piece with no damage.
 That means we take extra care in packaging.
 It may take you a half an hour to unwrap it, but at least it will be in perfect condition.
 If you ordered a complete bike we’ll have to remove some parts to fit it in the box, but it should only take a couple minutes for a qualified mechanic to reassemble it and have it on the road.